JohannFaustVIII/SpringCloudPlayground/NOTES.md

 ## What is JDBI?

 JDBI is open source library used to access a database.
 Its interface is supposed to be "friendlier" than low-level interface of JDBC, but it is not an ORM, and is built on JDBC (or supposed to be).

+## What is sidecar pattern?

+Sidecar pattern is an architectural pattern.
+It is used to extend functionalities of an application.
+Often, it is used to separate functionalities like logging, configuration etc. to a separate container.
+When ran, main app and its sidecar are ran in two separate containers but on the same node in K8s.
+That way they can share resources, but work of the main app is independent of extra features work.